LINDGRENBA/survey-form/README.md

 ## Description

 The purpose of this project is to use javascript, jQuery, forms and a variety of form input types to build a survey and collect data from the user.
-This project is also a practice in proper organization of javascript into business logic and user interface logic.
+This survey will then display the summary of the collected information once the form is submitted.

 ## Setup/Installation Requirements